joric/airmate/README.md

 `1330,438,1258,440,410,1288,1260,438,1258,440,384,1312,386,1312,412,1286,386,1312,386,1312,1260,440,384,8106`

-This web interface can decode captured frequencies back into the F12 format: https://joric.github.io/airmate/
+An example online converter to decode captured frequencies back into the F12 format: https://joric.github.io/airmate/

 ## Roomba